wwivbbs/docs/docs/net37_docs.md

 about multi-networking:

      a)  Each network should be in its own data directory.
-     b)  Each network should be setup in INIT option N
+     b)  Each network should be setup in wwivconfig option N
      c)  All files unique to a network should be put in
          that network's DATA directory.
      d)  Network directories should be DOS legal names.